mdsol/chronos_cookbook/README.md

 ## Usage

-This recipe allows you to deploy Airbnb's Chronos in a minimal test mode using an internal zookeeper running within Chronos itself.
+Here are some sample roles for configuring running Chronos in internal test mode and in zookeeper backed production mode.

+Here is a sample role for creating a Chronos node with an internal zookeeper:
 WARNING: Do not use this configuration for production deployments!

-Here is a sample role for creating a Chronos node with an internal zookeeper:
 ```YAML
 chef_type:           role
 default_attributes: